gitblanc/c1b3rn0t3s/content/writeups/HackTheBox/Medium/Trickster.md

 ![](Pasted%20image%2020240923200750.png)

-It seems that the web uses Prestashop e-commenrce solution:
+It seems that the web uses Prestashop e-commerce solution:

 ![](Pasted%20image%2020240923205501.png)